Key Takeaways

 Socks (Yes, Really)

-Warm feet dilate blood vessels, which helps release heat from your core.
-A Swiss study found that warm feet were the strongest predictor of how quickly people fell asleep[9].
+Warm feet dilate blood vessels, which pulls heat away from your core.
+Kräuchi et al. published a study in Nature (1999) showing that warm feet were the single strongest predictor of how fast someone fell asleep[9].
+I wear fuzzy socks to bed year-round now.
+Not glamorous.
+Very effective.

 06 What to Avoid (The Obvious and Not-So-Obvious)